plexsystems/konstraint/docs/constraint_creation.md

 ## Policy File Parsing

-When using `konstraint generate`, Konstraint will only generate templates and constraints for policy files with at least one `violation[]` rule.
+When using `konstraint create`, Konstraint will only generate templates and constraints for policy files with at least one `violation[]` rule.
 The `violation` rule is required by Gatekeeper when evaluating policies on a Kubernetes cluster.

 When using `konstraint doc`, Konstraint will create documentation for each policy file and assign a severity based on the rule names found in the policy.